-When it is necessary to reduce staff because of lack of work, then employees shall be laid off within their own classification in reverse order of their Company seniority; last on, first off.
+When it is necessary to reduce permanent employees because of reduction of work, then permanent employees shall be laid off within their own section in reverse order of their Company seniority; last on, first off.

 12.5 Layoff Notice

 Any employee who has completed their probationary period shall be given fourteen (14) calendar days' notice.